ManuGithubSteam/LinJarK/Structure.md

 A README_linjark_NAME file with further inscructions, if the user needs to modify something in the script direclty.

+A COMMANDS_linjark_NAME file with the speakable commands sould be supplied.

-Readmes in another language  the enduser have different sufixes like.
+Readme's in another language the enduser have different sufixes like.
 README_linjark_NAME.de, README_linjark_NAME.en

 What's with the J_w# grammar??
 ---------------------------